-In partnership with Wild in Art, Derby Museums welcome a flock of 30 colourful and unique 5ft rams on a trail around the beautiful city of Derby.
+In partnership with Wild in Art, Derby Museums welcomed a flock of 30 colourful and unique 5ft rams on a trail around the beautiful city of Derby.

 Our ram sculpture is based on the mythical Derby Ram from the 18th Century song, which according to legend was ten yards high with enormous horns and a huge flowing fleece.
 We invite you to take a moment to enjoy a collaborative re-telling of the poem here based on a series of lantern slides in our collection (see below).
 The story tells how people from all over came to see the huge Derby Ram, and we are excited that people are once again flocking to Derby for the Derby Ram Trail.